 Stephen Eckel received his bachelor of science in pharmacy and doctor of pharmacy from the University of North Carolina at Chapel Hill.
 He completed a pharmacy practice residency at Duke University Medical Center and then joined UNC Hospitals as a clinical pharmacist.
 Eckel also holds a master’s of health care administration from the UNC Gillings School of Global Public Health.

-Eckel is a clinical associate professor in the Division of Practice Advancement and Clinical Education and the division’s vice chair for graduate and postgraduate education.
+Eckel is the Associate Dean for Global Engagement at the UNC Eshelman School of Pharmacy.
+He is also an associate professor in the Division of Practice Advancement and Clinical Education (PACE).
 In addition, he is director of graduate studies and is in charge of the two-year master of science in pharmaceutical sciences with a specialization in health-system pharmacy administration.
-This degree is hosted at multiple sites across North Carolina.
-At UNC Hospitals, he is associate director of pharmacy, where he leads and develops a dynamic group of patient-care providers, and director of pharmacy residency programs.
-He has worked with almost 200 residents over the years.
-Eckel is a board certified pharmacotherapy specialist.
+This degree is hosted at various sites across the country.
+At UNC Medical Center, he is director of pharmacy for innovation services and residency program director of the 2-year program in health-system pharmacy administration.
+He has worked with almost 250 residents over the years.

 As an innovator and entrepreneur Eckel spearheaded the development of UNC Pharmacy Grand Rounds with ASHP and launched ChemoGLO, LLC with Bill Zamboni, PharmD, PhD.
-He is the editor of the health-system edition of Pharmacy Times and a passionate supporter of the role of the pharmacist in patient care.
+He also founded Assure Technologies, LLC, which is developing the Precynge medical device.
+He is the previous editor of the health-system edition of Pharmacy Times and a passionate supporter of the role of the pharmacist and the use of technology in patient care.
 He conducts and publishes his research and is frequently asked to speak around the world on these issues.